As-Sami/book-trackerr/README.md

 12. Go to settings tab and you will see a section called Config Vars.
 Click on the reveal config vars button.

-13. Now you need to create a config var called BOT_TOKEN_ and paste your bot token created using discord and hit add.
+13. Now you need to create a config var called **BOT_TOKEN** and paste your bot token created using discord and hit add.
+You need to add another variable and that is the id for super users (read the description below to know about super user).
+Create a config val named **SUPER_USERS** and put ids with a comma at middle.
+(Example: `12345` or `12345,6789,343534`).

-14. Make sure that the name of the config var that contains the database url is named DATABASE_URL.
+14. Make sure that the name of the config var that contains the database url is named **DATABASE_URL**.

 15. Now the setup is almost done.
 Type the following command `git push heroku master -f` and press enter.